Adrian Peterson: 2006 season

 Peterson started the 2006 season off strong, rushing for an average of over 150 yards per game and scoring nine total touchdowns over five games.
 Peterson's father, Nelson, was released from prison during the 2006 college football season and was able to watch his son as a spectator for the first time on October 14, when Oklahoma played Iowa State.
 Oklahoma defeated Iowa State in that game; however, on the final drive for the Sooners, Peterson broke his collar bone when he dove into the end zone on a 53-yard touchdown run.
 During a press conference on October 18, Peterson said he was told by doctors to expect to be out for 4–6 weeks.
 At the time of the injury, Peterson needed only to gain 150 yards to pass Billy Sims as the University of Oklahoma's all-time leading rusher.
 He was unable to return for the rest of the Sooners' regular season and missed seven games.
 The Sooners would turn to Allen Patrick, a junior, and Chris Brown, a freshman, to replace Peterson.
 The team went on a seven-game winning streak including winning the Big 12 Championship game against the Nebraska Cornhuskers.
-He returned for their last game against Boise State in the 2007 Fiesta Bowl, where he rushed for 77 yards and a touchdown in the 43–42 overtime loss.
+He returned for their last game against Boise State in the 2007 Fiesta Bowl, where he rushed for 77 yards and two touchdowns in the 43–42 overtime loss.
 He refused to discuss his plans beyond the end of this season with the press.
 He concluded his college football career with 1,012 rushing yards his final season, even after missing multiple games due to injury for a total of 4,045 rushing yards in only three seasons.
 He finished third in school history and 73 yards short of passing Billy Sims as the school's all-time leading rusher.